 Bordeaux is traditionally the foremost wine-growing region in the world, and the origins of investment in fine wine are rooted here.
 Due to the global demand for the most sought after wines of this region, the values that can be achieved and their market liquidity, Bordeaux investment wines are still the key focus today for investors in fine wine, accounting for more than 70 per cent of the world’s £2.5bn per annum trade in investment-grade wine.

 The premier estates benefit from centuries of wine-making tradition and investment and represent some of the world’s most sought after luxury brands.
-Their wines command significant values and with strict production rules the finite supply per vintage which has to satisfy growing global demand supports long term price growth.
+Bordeaux investment wines command significant values and with strict production rules the finite supply per vintage which has to satisfy growing global demand supports long term price growth.

 Investment-grade wines and their producers

 Search for appellation and chateaux details from the list below:

 - Bordeaux has approximately 116,000 hectares (287,000 acres) of vineyards,

 - 57 appellations,

 - several thousand wine producers, of which about 50 are considered to be world class,

 - a variable annual production of about 960million bottles,